fweller/os-manifesto/linux-distros-rhel.md

   - Oldest Linux Distro #4 after SUSE
   - Highly stable
   - USA
-  - The leader in enterprise server and cloud linux, Now owned by IBM
+  - The world leader in enterprise server and cloud linux
+  - Purchased by IBM as of 2019
+    - This does not make them evil
-  - This may be the best Linux server OS
+  - This may be the best Linux server and workstation OS
   - Can get a [free version](https://iceburn.medium.com/use-rhel-for-free-red-hat-developer-program-2de06219d807)
 - [CentOS](https://www.centos.org/) (Community Enterprise Operating System)
   - EOL as of 2020 December